A Novel Neural-symbolic System under Statistical Relational Learning: Experiments

-To validate the learned model in sigle-digit addition can generalize complex task, we introduce multi-digit addition task.
-In multi-digit addition, the input comprises two lists of images, where each element represents a digit.
-Each list represents a multi-digit number.
-The label corresponds to the sum of the two numbers.
-We visualize this reasoning process in Fig. \ref{interpretability}b.
-In Fig. \ref{generalization}a multi-digit, the result has successfully demonstrated the enhanced prediction accuracy of our multi-digit addition task by leveraging the predicate concepts acquired during the single-digit addition task.
-Our results show a significant improvement compared to the baseline method.
-This highlights the flexibility of our model, which is capable of generalizing from simple tasks to more complex ones by modifying the logic rules.
-Notably, this generalization is achieved due to the shared learnable basic concepts (predicates) between the two tasks. \\ \\ \textbf{Interpretibility of the GBPGR}
+We validate the generalization capability of \texttt{NSF-SRL} in multi-digit task by comparing it to the baseline.
+In multi-digit image addition, the input consists of two lists of images, each representing a digit, with each list corresponding to a multi-digit number.
+The label reflects the sum of these two numbers.
+In our experiment, a CNN is trained on the multi-digit image addition dataset to test the multi-digit image addition task, while we apply the learned model from the single-digit image addition task to this scenario.
+As shown in Fig. \ref{generalization} (b), the results illustrate the enhanced prediction accuracy in the multi-digit image addition task by leveraging concepts acquired during the single-digit task.Our findings indicate a significant improvement compared to other methods, underscoring the flexibility of our model, which can generalize from simpler tasks to more complex ones by adapting its logic rules.
+Notably, this generalization is facilitated by the shared learnable concepts between the two tasks.